The Conjuring 2: Sequel

-Wan has stated on further potential sequels, "There could be many more [Conjuring] movies because the Warrens have so many stories".
-Screenwriters Chad and Carey Hayes have also expressed interest in working on a story for another sequel.
-However, Wan stated that he may be unable to direct the film due to his commitments to other projects.
-He stated to Collider, "Assuming we are lucky enough to have a third chapter, there are other filmmakers that I would love to sort of continue on the Conjuring world, if we are lucky enough".
-Wan has also stated that, if a third film was to be made, it would ideally take place in the 1980s.
-Wan later stated that the sequel could include lycanthropy, "Maybe we can go and do it like a classic American Werewolf in London style.
+Wan stated on further potential sequels, "There could be many more [Conjuring] movies because the Warrens have so many stories".
+Screenwriters Chad and Carey Hayes also expressed interest in working on a story for another sequel.
+However, Wan stated that he may have been unable to direct the film due to his commitments to other projects.
+He said to Collider, "Assuming we are lucky enough to have a third chapter, there are other filmmakers that I would love to sort of continue on the Conjuring world, if we are lucky enough".
+Wan also noted that, if a third film were to be made, it would ideally take place in the 1980s.
+Wan later stated that the sequel could have included lycanthropy, "Maybe we can go and do it like a classic American Werewolf in London style.
 That would be awesome!
 The Warrens set against the backdrop of The Hound of Baskerville".
 In May 2017, Safran said it would be unlikely that a third installment would be a "haunted house" film.
 In June 2017, it was announced a third installment was in development, with The Conjuring 2 co-writer David Leslie Johnson hired to write the screenplay.
-In August 2017, Wan told Entertainment Weekly that the filmmakers have "been working hard on The Conjuring 3", and that "we're in the midst of working on the script, and still hashing [it] out.
+In August 2017, Wan told Entertainment Weekly that the filmmakers had "been working hard on The Conjuring 3", and that "we're in the midst of working on the script, and still hashing [it] out.
 We want to make sure that the script is in a really good place.
-With how much people have loved the first two [Conjuring films], I don't want to rush in to the third one if possible".
+With how much people have loved the first two [Conjuring films], I don't want to rush in to the third one if possible."
 By September of the following year, producer Peter Safran stated that the script was near completion and that production would begin sometime during 2019.
 In October 2018, Wan selected Michael Chaves to direct the film.

-Spin-off film
+Spin-off films

 The Nun

 On June 15, 2016, it was reported that a spin-off film titled The Nun, focusing on the "Demon Nun" character Valak, was in development with Johnson writing the script.
-Safran and Wan are producing.
+Safran and Wan would produce.
 Corin Hardy was hired to direct the film, with a screenplay by Wan and Gary Dauberman.
 It was released on September 7, 2018, with Demián Bichir and Taissa Farmiga cast in the lead roles.
-Bonnie Aarons will reprise her role in the film, and Charlotte Hope, Jonas Bloquet, and Ingrid Bisu are set to co-star.
+Bonnie Aarons reprised her role as Valak in the film, and Charlotte Hope, Jonas Bloquet, and Ingrid Bisu co-starred.
 Filming began in May 2017 in Bucharest, Romania.